If You Don't Know What Drives Your People, You're Managing Blind | Braintrust

 At Braintrust, we teach managers how to coach in a way that connects performance to personal purpose.
 Because when coaching honors the whole human, not just the employee, you create deeper commitment.

-A rep says their goal is to build confidence so they can lead a team one day.
-Now your coaching isn’t just about hitting Q2 numbers—it’s about helping them prepare for leadership.
+Consider this example: a rep says their goal is to build confidence so they can lead a team one day.
+Now your coaching isn't just about hitting Q2 numbers.
+It's about helping them prepare for leadership.
 You give them stretch projects, coach their communication, and recognize progress toward their vision.

 That kind of support builds loyalty that money can't buy.